The Mad King of Juice: Inside the Dysfunctional Origins of Juicero

 Juicero began in secret.
 The startup, a sort of Keurig for cold-pressed plant-water—which made headlines for the $120 million in venture capital it secured from the likes of Google and Kleiner-Perkins between 2013 and 2015, and again when it announced its wi-fi-connected countertop appliance would cost a jaw-dropping $700 on launch—intended to keep its business free from prying eyes, either because it feared corporate espionage, mockery, or both.
 Was it the future of convenient health food, or an overfunded subscription service for bags of chopped up plants?

-Founded in 2013 by Doug Evans, erstwhile CEO of New York juice company Organic Avenue, Juicero coupled a bizarre set of interests: a curdled, monopolized tech industry which has run dry on useful new ideas; the medically-vague but burgeoning wellness industry’s promise to fill a physical and spiritual void, stripped away at least in part by tech itself.
+Founded in 2013 by Doug Evans, former CEO of New York juice company Organic Avenue, Juicero coupled a bizarre set of interests: a curdled, monopolized tech industry which has run dry on useful new ideas; the medically-vague but burgeoning wellness industry’s promise to fill a physical and spiritual void, stripped away at least in part by tech itself.
 Two types of snake oil, expertly blended to suit their flavor profiles—and true to the spirit of both industries, accessible only to the wealthy.

 Juicero has by any measure gotten the public comeuppance it richly deserved since launching at the end of last March.
-The company had its juice press torn down in April as “hopelessly expensive to manufacture and assemble,” and has since slashed its sale price nearly in half in January.
-This, right after a Bloomberg expose revealed the press itself was made redundant by the simple human hand, which can squeeze the produce bags well enough.
+The company slashed its press’s sale price nearly in half in January, and had its juice press torn down in April as “hopelessly expensive to manufacture and assemble,” not long after a Bloomberg expose revealed the press itself was made redundant by the simple human hand, which can squeeze the produce bags well enough.
 But these darkly comic gaffes are a only keyhole view into the kingdom of dysfunction Juicero’s employees have been living in.

 Advertisement

-Note: Correction: An earlier version of this article misstated the sequence of events regarding the price reduction of the Juicero press.
-The unit price was lowered in January, prior to the April publication of the Bloomberg article, not after.
-The article stated that Juicero intends to further lower pricing if sales volume increases.
-Juicero maintains their intention is to further lower pricing regardless of sales volume increase.
-We regret the error.